pzaffino/Radiomics.jl/README.md

 Right now, the implemented features are:
 - first order features
 - 2D shape features
+- 3D shape features

-Additional features (e.g. 3D shape and texture) have not been implemented yet, but we are on the right path!
+Additional features (e.g. texture) have not been implemented yet, but we are on the right path!

 ## **Example**